Walmart Case Study (Business Model):

 2. How Walmart Earns?

 Walmart follows the principle of buying the whole lot in a single go.
-In this manner, the company gets quantity discount from the Manufacturer and sells in small quantities to the ultimate consumers at low price.
+In this manner, the company gets a quantity discount from the Manufacturer and sells in small quantities to the ultimate consumers at a low price.

 They have high sales volume through which they have high earnings.

 By following the principle of Everyday low prices, they penetrate the market with their Business Strategy.

 Customers always focus on three aspects: Convenience, Product Quality and Low Prices.

 These aspects are kept in mind by the company when they sell a particular product to the potential consumer.

 The Bargaining power of Walmart makes it an unbeatable player in the market.

 Walmart generates its revenue from selling its products and services directly to the consumers and Business.
 It has two Sources of Revenue Generation:

 Walmart deals in Grocery, Health and Fitness, Hardlines, Apparel, Entertainment and Home Products.